SuperCorrect: Advancing Small LLM Reasoning with Thought Template Distillation and Self-Correction: Method

 here $s_{err}$ is the error solution and $T_{err}$ is the corresponding error thought, $y_{err}$ represents the error answer extracted from $s_{err}$.
 Given that each erroneous solution is explicitly presented as a sequence of reasoning steps \( s_{err} = s_1, s_2, \ldots, s_n \), we proceed to verify the correctness of each reasoning step until we find the first error and record its step number \( k \).
 Here we utilize current powerful models (e.g., gpt-4o, o1-mini) in mathematical reasoning to function as an experienced teacher model \(\pi_{tea}\).
 To obtain the corresponding error steps and cause analysis, we design a prompt \(P_c\) to instruct \(\pi_{tea}\) to search for the logic flaws and errors in the provided reasoning steps.
 After searching \(s_{err}\) and evaluating each reasoning steps, we could locate each error steps and annotate each error step with error cause analysis \(a_i\) and correction guidance \(c_i\).
 Thus we could obtain an annotated dataset of pair-wise self- and cross-corrections:

 where $k$ denotes the first error step.
 Here \((a_k^+,c_k^+)\) is chosen as the corrected step with analysis from teacher model, $(a_k^-,c_k^-)$ is chosen as the rejected correction step and cause analysis from the student model, utilizing the same correction prompt as the teacher.
+To further ensure the quality of our dataset, we additionally propose an inspector LLM to conduct iterative evaluation which verifies the accuracy of the correction trace by comparing it against the input problem and the ground-truth solution.
+If issues are detected, the problematic parts are sent back to the teacher LLMs for revision.
+This iterative checking process continues until no errors remain, with a maximum of three iterations allowed.
+In our implementation, we apply inspector LLM both in the curation process of HSFT dataset and pair-wise self-and corrections dataset.
+For more detail, please refer to \cref{app-eval-quality}, we also make detailed analysis of the dataset quality in \cref{app-ana-quality}.

 \paragraph{Improving Self-correction Ability with Cross-model Correction} In the second stage of our method, our proposed \textbf{cross-model collaborative DPO} leverages cross-model correction from teacher LLMs to enhance the error detection and self-correction ability of student LLMs.
 As noted in \cref{eq-pairwise}, the previous $k-1$ correct reasoning steps $\{s_i\}_{i=0}^{k-1}$ are combined with input problem $x$, our cross-model collaborative DPO aims to maximize the probability of the teacher LLM's correction and analysis of the error step $(a_k^+,c_k^+)$, while minimizing the probability of the student LLM's self-correction and analysis $(a_k^-,c_k^-)$.
 The optimization objective of our cross-model collaborative DPO can be formulated as: